patrick-singrin/dive/src/components/README.md

 ## 7. Troubleshooting

 If a style is not applied, check:
 - Is the variable available in the shadow DOM?
+(Should be automatic)
 - Is there a more specific selector overriding your style?
 - Is Storybook injecting conflicting styles?